-We know we said no dip in this roundup, but we promise, this is one veggie-packed hummus you don’t see too often at the store — or anywhere else, for that matter.
+We know we said not too many dips in this roundup, but we promise, this is one veggie-packed hummus you don’t see too often at the store — or anywhere else, for that matter.
 Made with canned chickpeas, canned artichokes, and olive oil, this 10-minute recipe is a perfect example of the power of pantry staples.

 It’s not uncommon to find artichokes steamed and served with a mayo-based aioli, but this blogger tweaks the classic appetizer by roasting the vegetable and ditching the dairy for a cashew-based dipping sauce.
 Everything about this is easier and tastier than the original recipe.

-Try these savory bread-free pinwheels the next time you’re feeling snacky, where marinated artichokes, black olives, and sun-dried tomatoes lend plenty of flavor to the turkey and cheese combo.
-Light but protein-packed, a few of these could even pass for a low-carb lunch.
+Try these savory bread-free pinwheels the next time you’re feeling snacky, where marinated artichokes, black olives, and sun-dried tomatoes lend plenty of flavor to the ham and cheese combo.
+Light but protein-packed, a few of these could even pass for a low carb lunch.

 Despite the sprinkle of capers here and slivers of roasted red peppers there, this salad is really all about the artichokes.
 Drizzled with olive oil and roasted until perfectly golden, all they need is a light vinaigrette and they’ll be ready to overshadow the main dish at any table.